astroport-fi/astroport-governance/contracts/escrow_fee_distributor/README.md

 ### `receive`

-Receives a commission in the form of Astro, which will be distributed among users.
+Receive ASTRO fees (from the Maker) and prepares them to be distributed pro-rata to current stakers.

 ```json
 {